dektlong/dekt-devx-demo/README.md

 ## Preparations (one time setup)

-- Install the following tools
+- Install the following
-  - Taznu CLI with apps, services and insight plugins
+  - clouds CLIs for the clouds you plan to use
-  - az (with AKS plugin)
+    - az
     - eksclt
     - gcloud
+  - tanzu CLIs with apps and services plugins
+  - carvel (specifically imgpkg and ytt)
+  - docker CLI
   - jq
   - yq
-  - ytt
-  - TAP VSCode plugin
-  - Tilt

 - Login with your cloud credentials for each cloud you plan to deploy on